This topic helps you troubleshoot problems you might experience with C/C++test.

 As an alternative workaround, install a non-Snap version of the intended browser and set it as the default system browser.

-What if C/C++test's report cannot be displayed on Ubuntu Linux because the started HTML browser reports that access to the file was denied?
+What if C/C++test's report cannot be displayed on Ubuntu Linux because the started HTML browser reports that file was not found or that access to the file was denied?

 What if Eclipse reports syntax errors on code that is correct in test suites generated with C/C++test?